-Sharing my favorite beef enchilada bake today!
-This Cheesy Layered Beef Enchilada Bake is a weeknight dinner idea.
-Simple to prepare with flavors the whole family enjoys.
+This Cheesy Layered Beef Enchilada Bake is a delicious weeknight dinner recipe.
+It’s easy to make with flavors the whole family will love.
 Be sure to add it to your dinner menu this week!

 It’s so important having great easy dinner ideas in your meal rotation.
 Some of my very favorite recipes to create!
 Try my Weeknight Chicken Enchiladas too!
 Follow Picky Palate on Instagram for daily recipe inspiration.